Club: none | Opening: 2003 | Capacity: 42,000

 After Gimnasia had made the necessary changes to its Estadio Juan Carlos Zerillo in 2008, it moved back to its traditional home.

-Estudiantes had intended to build a new stadium in place of its Estadio Jorge Luis Hirschi, but legal challenges meant that the stadium has yet to be built.
-The club still hopes to eventually move to a new stadium, and after creating a legal opening in 2011 it is currently studying the financial viability of the project.
+Estudiantes had intended to build a new stadium in place of its Estadio Jorge Luis Hirschi, but legal challenges meant that the project stalled and it took Estudiantes until 2019 to move back to their traditional home.

 In 2008, the governor of the Buenos Aires province decided to complete the unfinished works on the stadium, including the construction of the roof and several VIP facilities.
 The renovated stadium opened early 2011.